jzerbe/jzerbe.github.com/_posts/2023-07-13-government-taking-home-for-medical-expenses.md

 If not, use a full service company like [Nomad Lease](https://nomadlease.com/products) to manage everything.

 ### Long-term solution
-I find the timing of this legislation suspicious.
+I find the timing of this legislation to recoup Medicaid long term care payments suspicious.
 From 1981 to 1988 the marginal tax rate on the wealthy at the US national level dropped precipitously from [70 to 28 percent](https://taxfoundation.org/historical-income-tax-rates-brackets/).
 As shown in
 [_The economic consequences of major tax cuts for the rich_](https://academic.oup.com/ser/article/20/2/539/6500315)